It’s a global standard that every calf needs a minimum of 100g IgG in the first feed.

 It is internationally accepted that if maternal colostrum measures 22%MS with a Brix refractometer, then the IgG content will be approximately 50g/L.

 To achieve 100g IgG transfer (the minimum IgG requirement for passive transfer of immunity to occur), each calf should be fed a minimum of 2L of colostrum measuring no less than 22%MS (50g/L IgG) in their first feed.

-When the quality of the maternal colostrum is questionable, Launchpad18 Colostrum Powder can be used to enrich it.
+When the quality of maternal colostrum is questionable, Launchpad18 whole colostrum powder can be used to enrich it.

 The following maternal colostrum enrichment table shows the amount of Launchpad18 colostrum powder to add to increase MS%.

 - The maternal colostrum enrichment table applies to the first 2L colostrum feed only.